Milling Help

 When a board looks visually busy or irregular, assume it deserves lighter cuts and more attention.

 Very shallow tearout or fuzzy grain can often be cleaned up with sanding.
-Deep tearout, though, usually means you either need to keep planing carefully or accept a thinner finished board.
+Deep tearout, though, usually means you either need to keep planing carefully, use a different surfacing method, or accept a thinner finished board.

 That is why prevention matters so much.
 Once tearout gets deep, your recovery options shrink fast.